 In 95% of cases, this fraudulent SMS contains a URL that redirects victims to a website that looks as similar as possible to that of the organization purporting to be the sender, in order to inspire confidence.
 Victims are then asked to enter their bank details in order to withdraw a sum of money, sometimes on a recurring basis.

-In other phishing attempts by SMS, the fraud consists in offering to download an application "update", which is in fact a copy of a trusted application, acting as a spyware malware on the phone.
+In other SMS phishing attempts, the fraud consists of offering to download an application "update", which is in fact a copy of a trusted application, acting as a spyware malware on the phone.

 In some rare, but increasingly common, cases, scammers invite you to call a number so that an accomplice on the other end of the line can obtain your information.

-Scammers work hard to get the victim to take action, the supposed sender of the fraud is always a very serious company or a critical service, and by creating a sense of urgency in the victim.
+Scammers redouble their efforts to incite the victim to action, the supposed sender of the fraud is always a very serious company or a critically important service, and by creating a sense of urgency in the victim.

-Fill out this form to stay covered: http:gros.spam.c
+Fill in this form to stay covered: http:gros.spam.c

 Pole Emploi: Your CPF balance is available.